tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~use self-optimizing optimizer~~
     - augment kNN regressor with local linear extrapolation/interpolation
     - manually compose a bunch of random melodies and track multiscale entropy
+  - why do humans enjoy non-utilitous things?
+    - ex. art (depictive and abstract)
+    - because it displays concepts and patterns which we have learned to find good?
+    - why do we enjoy wordplay?
+  - why do we enjoy certain artistic styles independent of their specific content?
+    - activation of lower level patterns which we enjoy?
+  - generate a music playlist that acts a path through emotion-space
+    - this may help in changing listeners emotion because it first gains traction by relating, and then slowly shifts to target emotion

 ___